colcon/colcon.readthedocs.org/user/overriding-packages.rst

 Build everything above the overridden package from source
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This means all packages that directly or indirectly depend on the overridden package must be added to the overlay.
+All packages directly or indirectly depending on the overridden package must be added to the overlay.
-The same versions of those packages can be used because they only need to be recompiled.
+No changes to the packages are needed.
+Compiling them again is enough.

 Python entry_points are duplicated
 **********************************